trevortomesh/LLM-Guide/README.md

 ## 5) Don't trust the robots!
 Large Language Models are just that -- models.
 In the legendary words of George E. P. Box -- [“All models are wrong, but some are useful”.](https://www.lacan.upc.edu/admoreWeb/2018/05/all-models-are-wrong-but-some-are-useful-george-e-p-box/#:~:text=“All%20models%20are%20wrong%2C%20but%20some%20are%20useful”%20is,British%20statistician%20George%20E.%20P.%20Box.)
 LLM's like ChatGPT are not intelligent beings.
 They do not "think".
 They do not have a conscience or consciousness.
 LLM's are merely mimicking human language while simultaneously pulling information from a massive set of data.
 As such LLM's can be -- and frequently are -- incorrect.
-You should *always* use your own judgement when dealing with the output of an LLM.
+You should *always* use your own judgment when dealing with the output of an LLM.
 Furthermore, you should not trust the output of an LLM to be unbiased.
-The quality of models are only as good as the data upon which they are trained.
+The quality of models is only as good as the data upon which they are trained.

 ## 6) Keep receipts.
 There may come a time when you are asked to prove that you've used an LLM in the way you've claimed.
 There may also come a time when you are asked what prompt you used to produce a solution.
 You should, therefore, always keep a record of the conversations you have had with your LLM.
 You should always store your LLM chats somewhere with long-term storage as these chats are usually only retained for a limited time.
 ChatGPT (as of this writing) claims to only retain logs for 30 days.
 Better yet, you may be able to attach your relevant chat logs as an appendix to your work!